The refined analytic torsion and a well-posed boundary condition for the odd signature operator: Introduction

 \section{Introduction}

-The refined combinatorial torsion was introduced by V. Turaev ([28], [29]) and further developed by M. Farber and V. Turaev ([14], [15]), which is defined by the representation of the fundamental group to $GL(n, {\Bbb C})$, the Euler structure and the cohomology orientation.
-As an analytic analog of the refined combinatorial torsion, M. Braverman and T. Kappeler introduced the refined analytic torsion on an odd dimensional closed Riemannian manifold ([5], [6]), which is an element of the determinant line $\Det(H^{\bullet}(M, E))$ and defined by using the graded zeta-determinant of the odd signature operator $\B$.
+The refined combinatorial torsion was introduced by V. Turaev (\cite{Tu1}, \cite{Tu2}) and further developed by M. Farber and V. Turaev (\cite{FT1}, \cite{FT2}).
+It is defined by the representation of the fundamental group to $GL(n, {\Bbb C})$, the Euler structure and the cohomology orientation.
+As an analytic analogue of the refined combinatorial torsion, M. Braverman and T. Kappeler introduced the refined analytic torsion on an odd dimensional closed Riemannian manifold (\cite{BK1}, \cite{BK2}), which is an element of the determinant line $\Det(H^{\bullet}(M, E))$ and is defined by using the graded zeta-determinant of the odd signature operator $\B$.
 Even though these two objects do not coincide exactly, they are closely related.
-In this paper we are going to discuss the refined analytic torsion on a compact Riemannian manifold with boundary.
-For this purpose we introduce two boundary conditions which are complementary to each other and show that the refined analytic torsion is well defined under these boundary conditions.